angry-bender/forensicssetup/README.md

 This script Is designed for non-commercial use, By installing these scripts, you agree to be bound by the vendors own licence agreement.
 No responsibility will be taken for licence misuse.

 If you wish to use this script for commercial-use the following software requires licencing
+- Arsenal Image Mounter
+- FTK (With marketing sign up, by user consent popup at end of script)
+- Event Log Explorer
+- Kape #23 #10 (Waiting for vendor support from kroll)

 ## Pre-requisites